IkiAkiri/creator-handbook/SubstancePainter.md

 ## Content Creation Software: Adobe Substance Painter ##

 **Substance Painter** is the easiest tool of choice for creating content for **PBR.**
-Instead of uploading all textures separately and adding them to your materials in-world you can now export entire materials directly from Substance Painter.
+Instead of uploading all textures separately and assembling your materials in-world you can now export entire materials directly from Substance Painter.
 These files now exist as a **Material object** in your Second Life inventory.
 Direct exporting from Substance to **PBR glTF** results in higher quality textures with less compression.
 The procedures for creating glTF files are documented below.

 **New Project Template** Defaults for starting a new SL PBR project: